jaredcdavis/shellpool/DOC.md

 On :STDERR, got "bar"
 On :STDOUT, got "hello"
 On :STDOUT, got "foo"
 7                          ;; <-- return value from (shellpool:run ...)
 ```

-You can of course get fancier and use this mechanism to collect up output,
+You can use this to collect up output, transform it on the fly, filter it,
-transform it on the fly, filter it, etc.  Here is a slightly more interesting
+stream it to any number of places, etc.  For example, here is a way to
-example where we collect the stdout and stderr lines separately:
+separately collect the stdout and stderr lines without any streaming:

 ```
 ? (defun fancy-runner (cmd)